 Maybe you don’t need to sit on your meditation cushion longer or more often.
 Maybe you don’t need to learn how to self soothe.
 Maybe you don’t need to work on unresolved issues from childhood.
 Or, maybe you do.
 I don’t know, but I do know that if you start developing your awe muscle, either you won’t need to do those other things, or if you do, they’ll be easier.

-In less than a minute or two a day
+In less than a minute a day

 For twenty-one days, the participants practiced accessing awe three to five times a day, and the practice only takes about ten to twenty seconds each time.
 Think about that for a moment.

 In about the time it takes to read the short paragraph above, people were accessing awe.